corey-schneider/4166-final-project/README.md

 ### This application was created using [React](https://reactjs.org/), [Node.js](https://nodejs.org/en/), and [MongoDB](https://www.mongodb.com/)

 ## Personal Budget layout -- what doesn't work is *italicized*
+- Single Page Application (Main/Main.js)
     - Navigation
     - Home page
         - Has information, welcomes the user
     - Dashboard page
         - Pulls data from MongoDB (React -> Nodejs server -> MongoDB)
         - Add item to budget
         - chartjs pie chart and bar chart
         - JsonTable table
         - *Remove item from budget*
         - *Edit budget*
     - Users
         - All users are stored in a MongoDB database
             - Registration and log in both utilize the database
         - User schema includes:
             - first name
             - last name
             - user name
             - created date
             - password hash -- None of the passwords are stored in clear text
         - Log in page (React -> Nodejs server -> MongoDB)
             - Log in POST using axios
             - jwt token saved in browser
+            - Reject if username or password do not match database
         - Registration page (React -> Nodejs server -> MongoDB)
             - Registration POST using axios
+            - Reject if username is taken

 ##### Thank you to the resources who've helped me during development:
 - [General understanding of React](https://www.youtube.com/watch?v=fnpmR6Q5lEc&ab_channel=Simplilearn)